-Outside areas and boundaries Visually inspected.
-There are private garden grounds to the front and rear of the property. Γ I Ceilings Visually inspected from floor level.
-The ceilings within the property were seen to be formed in a combination of timber lath and plaster and plasterboard materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls of the property are overlaid in a combination of plaster and plasterboard finishes.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+The internal walls to the property are overlaid in a combination of plaster and plasterboard finishes.
+Floors including sub floors Conference of expressed flagger ways viewally impressed bla Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring within the property appeared to be of timber framed construction.
+The flooring within the property appeared to be of timber construction.
 Fitted floor coverings were noted within which restricted the scope of our inspection.
-We were informed that the ground floor has been retrospectively insulated.
-Any documentation for this, where available, should be obtained.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal icinamy and hitches fittings Duilt in combonda organical sales lines I. (1997) Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery incorporates timber skirtings and doorways.
 The kitchen facility incorporates fitted units.
 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is, what appeared to be a gas fire within the living room apartment.
+Omminoy broasts and moplases No testing of the flues or fittings was carried out.
+There are fireplaces within the dining room and living room apartment.
+Both of these appear to vent by way of flues to the gable elevation.
 All other fireplaces in the property have been blocked over and are no longer in use.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
 Internal decorations Visually inspected.
 Internal decorations incorporate paint, paper, tile and panel finishes.
 Cellars None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 The electrical switch gear is located within the hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The gas meter is located externally on the front wall.
+The gas meter is located externally to the front wall.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be connected to the mains.
 Water piping, where visible, was run in copper and PVC.
 We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
 A suitably qualified contractor can provide further advice in this regard.
 The bathroom fittings incorporate a bath, shower cubicle, WC and wash hand basin.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Domestic heating is provided by way of a gas fired boiler wall mounted within the landing cupboard which vents by way of a flue through the roof structure.
-There is also a hot water storage tank located below the boiler.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-There were smoke alarms present in the property.
-These were not tested.